 At the start of your employment, a mentor and a promotor are assigned.
 It can happen that during your research a mentor is added or replaced.
 Normally, this will happen in consultation with all concerned.
 The promotor is responsible for your research plan and will therefore write an education and supervision plan in which the final research topic is clearly stated, but also what is on the programme in the first few months.
-A template of this plan is in the appendix.
+In the appendix you will find a template of this plan.